masc-ucsc/docs/docs/pyrope/03-bundle.md

 ```

-The enum default values are NOT like typical non hardware languages.
+The enum default values are NOT like typical non-hardware languages.
 The enum
-auto-created values use a one hot encoding.
+auto-created values use a one-hot encoding.
 The first entry has the first bit
 set, the 2nd the 2nd bit set.
 If an entry has a value, the next entry uses
 the next free bit.